vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--[no-]automount`
       Activate this mount when the container starts.
 Enabled by default.

+`ct mounts register` [*options*] *id* *mountpoint* Register a manually created mount.
+This can be used to register mounts created in `pre-mount` or `post-mount` hook scripts (see `HOOK SCRIPTS`) or any other mount within the container that you wish to control.
+All options are optional, but unless you provide *fs* and *type*, you won't be able to use command `ct mounts activate`.

+  `ct mounts register` works only on starting or running container.
+All mounts registered using this command will be forgotten once the container is stopped.

+    `--fs` *fs*
+      File system or device to mount.

+    `--type` *type*
+      File system type.

+    `--opts` *opts*
+      Mount options.
+Standard mount options depending on the filesystem type, with two extra options from LXC: `create=file` and `create=dir`.

+    `--on-ct-start`
+      Use this option if you're calling `ct mounts register` from hook scripts, see `HOOK SCRIPTS`.
+Without this option, calling this command from hook scripts will cause a deadlock -- the container won't start and `osctld` will be tainted as well.

 `ct mounts activate` *id* *mountpoint*
   Mount the directory inside the container.
 The container has to be running.
   Note that this command will mount the directory multiple times if called